Budget 2026 - 2027

 Our budget 2026 - 2027

-We continue to work hard to balance our budget for the years ahead, to ensure we make best use of resources and can continue to invest in and deliver services that support our communities.
+We work hard to balance our budget for the years ahead, to ensure we make best use of resources and can continue to invest in and deliver services that support our communities.

 We provide around 80% of local government services and touch the lives of every resident and business in West Sussex, as well as tens of thousands of visitors.